Medical PhotographyGDPRData ProtectionPatient Privacy

 Step 2: Separate Clinical Communication from Personal Messaging

-Establish a clear boundary: clinical image sharing happens through the designated platform, not through personal messaging apps.
-This isn't about limiting collaboration — it's about ensuring that collaboration happens in a secure, documented, and compliant environment.
+Establish a clear policy: clinical image sharing happens through the designated platform, not through personal messaging apps.
+This is not about limiting collaboration — it is about ensuring that collaboration happens in a secure, documented, and lawful environment.

 Step 3: Share with Context, Not Just Images

 When sharing a case for a second opinion or consultation, include the clinical context alongside the images.
-What's the patient's history?
+What is the patient's history?
 What treatment has been administered?
 What specific question are you asking your colleague?

-A purpose-built platform makes this easy because the images are already organised by patient and visit.
+A purpose-built platform makes this straightforward because the images are already organised by patient and session.
 You share the case — not just a single photo — giving your colleague the information they need to provide a meaningful response.
+When you need to hand a visual summary to a referrer, patient, or insurer, patient progress reports package selected sessions into a structured PDF with dates and notes — without assembling documents by hand.

 Step 4: Build Collaboration into Your Workflow

-The reason clinicians default to WhatsApp is that it fits naturally into their workflow — they're already using it.
-To replace it, the alternative must be equally convenient.
+The reason clinicians default to WhatsApp is that it fits naturally into their existing workflow.
+To replace it, the alternative must be equally accessible.
 That means:

-• The sharing platform must be mobile-first and as easy to use as a messaging app
+• Mobile-first and as fast to use as a messaging app

 • Sharing should take seconds, not minutes of navigating complex interfaces